MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-tutorial-setup.md

 ## Installing node.js

-Why (ask Nikita)
+*Node.js* is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It allows developers to run any apps created on JavaScript.

-1. To install Node.js, in a web browser, navigate to [Node.js](https://nodejs.org).
+1. To install *node.js*, in a web browser, navigate to [node.js](https://nodejs.org).

 2. Download the latest feature MSI installer.

 3. Run the installer, and then follow the installation steps.
 Accept the terms of the license agreement and all defaults.

-4. Restart the computer.
+4. Restart your computer.

 ## Installing pbiviz

-What is the pbiviz packadge

-Now you need to install the **pbiviz** package.
+The *pbiviz* tool which is written using Javascript, compiles the visual source code of the *pbiviz* package.

+The *pbiviz* package is a zipped Power BI visual with all the needed scripts and assets.

+In this tutorial, you'll install the *pbiviz* package and make changes to it.
+You can view these changes in any Power BI report you can edit.

+The *pbiviz*
-1. Open Windows PowerShell after the computer has been restarted.

-2. To install pbiviz, enter the following command.
+1. Open Windows PowerShell and enter the following command.

     ```powershell
     npm i -g powerbi-visuals-tools